unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-06-from-shell-scripts-to-an-operator-ready-llm-ops-kit.md

 Desired-state reconciliation follows a similarly conservative rule.
 The authority renders complete secret-free snapshots for trusted controllers and role-filtered snapshots for component hosts.
 Each revision carries per-file hashes.
 If the selected target revision matches, the plan is a no-op.
 If the target is unreachable, invalid, or independently edited, apply is refused.
 LLM-Ops-Kit does not attempt to merge two writable authorities and call the result consensus.

-This is enough for the small trusted LAN I am operating.
-One authority, explicit hashes, visible conflict, and a retained previous revision are easier to reason about than a distributed configuration system whose failure modes would be larger than the services it manages.
+For the small trusted LAN I operate, that is enough.
+One authority, explicit hashes, visible conflicts, and a retained previous revision are much easier to reason about than a distributed configuration system whose failure modes would be larger than the services it manages.

 ## The Release Could Not Depend on the Repository

-Repository synchronization had been useful during the experiment because the repository was the delivery mechanism.
-It also meant the runtime could depend on ignored files, source-tree wrappers, a developer Python, or the state of a checkout that was never meant to be an installation.
+Repository synchronization was useful while I was experimenting because the repository doubled as the delivery mechanism.
+The downside was that a runtime could depend on ignored files, source-tree wrappers, a developer Python, or the state of a checkout that was never intended to be an installation.

 The beta distribution replaced that with checksummed, repository-free artifacts.
 A standalone bootstrap verifies the selected release, bootstraps UV when necessary, installs a managed CPython and locked application environment, and selects the immutable release only after verification.
 Normal installation includes Textual; `--minimal` leaves it out while preserving the CLI.
 No Git checkout, system Python, Conda activation, or shell-profile modification is required.